Hobo-Hilly/SecurityPlus/README.md

 # Watering hole attack
+Find a popular website that a lot of people that work at the same company go to.
+Spoof it and harvest credentials

-# Usually starts with reconnaissance
+- Usually starts with reconnaissance

-# Determine what website a target group frequent
+- Determine what website a target group frequent

 # Inject malicious code into the website

-# Targets get infected as they visit the website
+- Targets get infected as they visit the website

 # Credential harvesting
+Usually comes froma  MTM attack

 # Scraping usernames and password from a website clone (Familiarity)

 # Typo squatting
+This is when you accedentally type google incorrectly goooole.com There is no guarantee that you will be redirected to google.com you may be redirected to a look a like page assking for your credentials

 # URL Hijacking